Online Learning: A Modern Introduction Using Convex Optimization: The Perceptron Algorithm

-Remember that a hyperplane represented by its normal vector $\bu$ divides the space in two half spaces: one with the points $\bz$ that give a positive value for the inner product $\langle \bz, \bu\rangle$ and other one where the same inner product is negative.
+Remember that a hyperplane represented by its normal vector $\bu$ divides the space into two half-spaces: one with the points $\bz$ that give a positive value for the inner product $\langle \bz, \bu\rangle$ and the other one where the same inner product is negative.
 Now, we have that the distance of a sample $\bz_t$ from the hyperplane whose normal is $\bu$ is

-Also, given that we are considering a $\bu$ that gives cumulative hinge loss zero, we have that that quantity is at least $\frac{1}{\|\bu\|_2}$.
+Also, given that we are considering a $\bu$ that gives cumulative hinge loss zero, we have that this quantity is at least $\frac{1}{\|\bu\|_2}$.
 So, \emph{the norm of the minimal $\bu$ that has cumulative hinge loss equal to zero is inversely proportional to the minimum distance between the points and the separating hyperplane}.
 This distance is called the \textbf{margin} of the samples $(\bz_t,y_t)_{t=1}^T$.
-So, if the margin is small, the Perceptron algorithm can do more mistakes than when the margin is big.
+So, if the margin is small, the Perceptron algorithm can make more mistakes than when the margin is large.

-If the problem cannot be linearly separable, the Perceptron satisfies a regret of $O(\sqrt{L^\star})$, where $L^\star$ is the loss of the competitor.
+If the problem is not linearly separable, the Perceptron satisfies a mistake bound of $\mathscr{L}^{(q)}+\mathcal{O}(q\sqrt{\mathscr{L}^{(q)}})$ when $T\to \infty$, uniformly for all $q\geq 1$, where $\mathscr{L}^{(q)}$ is the cumulative loss of the competitor, $\sum_{t=1}^T\ell^q(\langle \bz_t,\bu\rangle,y_t)$.
 Moreover, we measure the competitor with a \emph{family of loss functions} and compete with the best $\bu$ measured with the best loss.
-This adaptivity is achieved through two basic ingredients: \begin{itemize} \item \emph{The Perceptron is independent of scaling of the update by a hypothetical learning rate $\eta$}, in the sense that the mistakes it does are independent of the scaling.
-That is, we could update with $\bx_{t+1}=\bx_t + \eta \boldsymbol{1}[y_t\neq \tilde{y}_t] y_t\bz_t$ and have the same mistakes and updates because they only depend on the sign of $\tilde{y}_t$.
-Hence, we can think as it is always using the best possible learning rate $\eta$. \item The weakened definition of regret allows to consider a family of loss functions, because \emph{the Perceptron is not using any of them in the update.} \end{itemize}
+This adaptivity is achieved through two basic ingredients: \begin{itemize} \item \emph{The Perceptron is independent of scaling of the update by a hypothetical learning rate $\eta$}, in the sense that the mistakes it makes are independent of the scaling.
+That is, we could update with $\bx_{t+1}=\bx_t + \eta \indevent{\{y_t \tilde{y}_t \leq 0\}} y_t\bz_t$ and have the same mistakes and update on the same samples because they only depend on the sign of $\tilde{y}_t$.
+Hence, we can think of it as always using the best possible learning rate $\eta$. \item The weakened definition of regret allows us to consider a family of loss functions, because \emph{the Perceptron is not using any of them in the update.} In this sense, it is worth stressing that the Perceptron algorithm is \emph{not} simply \ac{OSD} on some sequence of loss functions. \end{itemize}

-Let's now prove the regret guarantee.
-For the proof, we will need the two following technical lemmas. \begin{lemma}{\cite[Lemma 10.17]{CuckerZ07}} Let $p,q>1$ be such that $\frac{1}{p}+\frac{1}{q}=1$.
-Then